Lane in Blazor Diagram Component

 }

-You can add and remove the lane at runtime by using the Add and Remove methods of the Swimlane.Lanes Collection.
-The following code explains how to dynamically add and remove the lane to swimlane.
+Add and remove a lane at runtime by using the Add and Remove methods of the Swimlane.Lanes Collection.
+The following code shows how to dynamically add and remove a lane in a swimlane.

 @using Syncfusion.Blazor.Diagram